-The thing is, without a plan enjoyment often results in over-indulgence which becomes regret.
+I love this time of year and I want you to enjoy a healthy holiday season as much as I do.
+The thing is, without a plan, enjoyment often results in over-indulgence which becomes regret.
 Or it’s easy to get caught up in drama and stress, allowing circumstances to “ruin” the holidays.

 But not this year.
-You’ll make a plan to create the healthy holiday season you want.
-And one where you feel great on January 1st!
+I’ll show you exactly what I do to create a healthy holiday season I love so that you can do it, too.
+One that has you feeling great on January 1st!

 - Decide how you want to feel on January 1: Don’t roll into the New Year at the effect of unintentional holiday habits.
 You have so much control over how the next six weeks go and how you come out of it on the 1st.